wavemotion-dave/NINTV-DS/README.md

 Missing / Known Issues :
 -----------------------
 * ECS support is minimal.
 Missing full keyboard and no bankswitch support either.
 This means you can't play World Series Baseball but you can play MindStrike (keys 6789 for 'START'), Jetsons and Scooby Doo Maze Chase.
+Each ECS game will allow you to use the Intellivision Keypad to enter just enough keyboard information to start the game.

 Check for updates on my web site : https://github.com/wavemotion-dave/NINTV-DS